 - You have a red eye or eye pain, especially if associated with headache, nausea or vomiting.

 How can the coronavirus affect your eyes?

-Coronavirus can spread through the eyes, just as it does through the mouth or nose.
+The coronavirus can spread through the eyes, just as it does through the mouth or nose.
 When someone who has coronavirus coughs, sneezes, or talks, virus particles can spray from their mouth or nose onto your face.
 You are likely to breathe these tiny droplets in through your mouth or nose.
 But the droplets can also enter your body through your eyes.
 You can also become infected by touching your eyes after touching something that has the virus on it.

 It might be possible for coronavirus to cause a pink eye infection (conjunctivitis), but this is rare.
 If you have pink eye, don’t panic.
 Simply call your ophthalmologist to let them know and follow their instructions for care.
 Keep in mind that whether pink eye is caused by a virus or bacteria, it can spread if someone touches that sticky or runny discharge from the eyes, or touches objects contaminated by the discharge.
 Wash and sanitize your hands frequently, and do not share towels, cups or utensils with others.

-How to protect your eyes and health
+How to protect your eyes and health during COVID-19

 Guarding your eyes — as well as your hands, nose, and mouth — can slow the spread of coronavirus.
 Here are some ways to you can keep your eyes safe and healthy during this coronavirus outbreak.

 “It’s important to remember that although there is a lot of concern about coronavirus, common sense precautions can significantly reduce your risk of getting infected.
 So wash your hands a lot, follow good contact lens hygiene and avoid touching or rubbing your nose, mouth and especially your eyes,” says ophthalmologist Sonal Tuli, MD, a spokesperson for the American Academy of Ophthalmology.